helidon-io/helidon/DEV-GUIDELINES.md

 code unless a third-party contract specifically requires monitor locking.

 - <a id="rule-1-4-1"></a>**Rule 1.4.1.** Use explicit locks or atomic types instead.

+Tests may use monitor locking for coordination or monitor-specific coverage.

 <a id="rule-1-5"></a>**Rule 1.5 — Use unnamed bindings.** Use `_` for deliberately unused local, lambda, exception,
 loop, or pattern bindings.